simbarras/celeritas-docs/geant4-sandbox/overview_Pythia/overview_pythia.rst

 is the important caveat when it comes to compare to real CMS simulations.
 This brief data analysis provides a few insights on both EM (G4EmStandardPhysics) and full (FTFP_BERT) Geant4 physics lists.
-The analysis presents the number of secondaries that are to be expected, the number of steps that each track should undergo, and which physics processes are more relevant.
+The analysis presents the number of tracks per event, the number of steps that each track should undergo, and which physics processes are more relevant.